mr-z-ro/msf-401k-hackathon-tools/README.md

 ##Using the Tools

 ###scrape_ms.py
 This script pulls data about the top mutual fund holders of a given stock (parameterized by TICKER) and dumps to a file called `TICKER_mfund_holder.csv`.
-For instance, for Google (GOOG), this script can be run by calling:�
+For instance, for Google (GOOG), this script can be run by calling:

 ```
 python scrape_ms.py -t GOOG